-Early Action plans are nonbinding- students receive an early response to their application but do not have to commit to the college until normal reply date which is usually May 1st.
+Early Action plans are nonbinding- students receive an early response to their application but do not have to commit to the college until the normal reply date which is usually May 1st.

 Using guidelines established by the majority of post secondary institutions, each post secondary application usually needs to be accompanied by a copy of the high school transcript.
 Log into your Parchment account to send a transcript.

 LETTER OF RECOMMENDATION